Oman – November 25 – December 4 2015

 Bahla Fort.
 (Bahla pop 59,000) A Unesco Heritage Site (1987), it is one of the most famous architectural monuments in Oman.
 The fort was constructed in various historical periods, beginning in pre-Islamic times and the adjacent Friday Mosque dates back to the earliest period of Islam.
 It was most recently restored between 1987 and 2012.

 It is huge with a remarkable set of battlements – the south façade measures 112.5m, the east façade 114m and the northwest curved wall 135m.
 It was designed 600 years ago by a woman.
-The 12th century citadel (qasaba) is the oldest part of the fort.
+The 12th-century citadel (qasaba) is the oldest part of the fort.
 A 5-story building, it has three towers but a confusing series of rooms.
 Six towers are distributed along the walls and there are numerous wells, mosques and buildings.

 The town of Bahla is also famous for its unglazed terracotta potteries and its Old Souq with homemade ropes and large metal platforms surrounding a traditional tiny, central courtyard.

 Al-Hamra (pop19,500).
 This venerable village at the foot of the Hajar Mountains is one of the oldest in Oman, and is interesting for its wonderfully well-preserved row of two- and three-story mudbrick houses built in the Yemeni style.
 Viewed from the road across the valley, the ancient village sits up on rocky slabs at the confluence of two rivers.
 There are many abandoned houses in the upper parts of the village and it’s easy to gain an idea of a lifestyle that has only changed in the past three decades.
-In the town of Al-Hamra, the Bilad al-Sifah museum is more open house than historical display.
+In the town of Al-Hamra, the Bilad al-Sifah museum is more open house than a historical display.
 Three ladies accompany guests around their traditional house.

 Jebel Shams.
 Oman’s highest mountain, Jebel Shams (Mountain of the Sun; 3075m), is best known not for its peak but for the view into the spectacularly deep Wadi Ghul lying alongside it.
 The straight-sided Wadi Ghul is known locally as the Grand Canyon of Arabia as it fissures abruptly between the flat canyon rims, exposing vertical cliffs of 1000m and more.
 The viewpoint is on a precipitous point for great views down into the canyon.
 The river far below was dry.
 It is an impressive site but compared to the real Grand Canyon, there is no comparison.
 Everyone says that a 4WD in necessary to get here but a low-clearance car would do just fine on dry roads.